-The blessed days of Hajj are approaching.
-Muslim pilgrims are now preparing to travel to the holy sites.
+The blessed days of Hajj are almost over.
+Muslim pilgrims are now preparing to travel to Madinah or back home.

 The memories and spirituality of Hajj are really moving.
 Pilgrims cannot help but have tears in their eyes while observing this magnificent gathering.
 Millions are heading to the house of Allah in total submission and devotion.

 The pilgrims pray and supplicate humbly.
 They ask Allah to wipe off their sins, to accept their Hajj, and to grant them happiness in this world and the hereafter.

 Should all of these awe-inspiring feelings be restricted to the few days of Hajj?

 I always think of Hajj as a journey intended to guide us on how to lead our larger journey of life.
 It is the model after which Muslims should pattern their lives.

 This connection between Hajj and life is very important.
 After all, both of them are journeys that need special preparation and should have special goals.

 Take for example, the first steps pilgrims do in preparation for their Hajj journey.
 They pay off their debts and bathe themselves.
 The lesson here is that our lives should be based on purity and cleanliness.